How this CA from a tier 2 city in India went on to become a CFO by unlearning and thinking beyond finance

-Next up, was Head Finance with F&B Start-Up Portfolio of SAIF partners (Venture & Growth Fund) a role focused on Accounting, Business Expansion, and Investor Relations.
+Next up, was Head Finance with F&B Start-Up Portfolio of Elevation Capital (Venture & Growth Fund) a role focused on Accounting, Business Expansion, and Investor Relations.
 By now my understanding of the hospitality industry went beyond finance.

 Thinking beyond typical Finance paid off!

 Fast forward, in a few years, another opportunity popped up in the form of VP Finance of Azure hospitality - a portfolio company of Goldman Sachs, the highlight of my career.

 With Azure hospitality, I plotted the path for Finance, Accounts, Supply Chain Management, Secretarial and Investor relations.
 I played the lead role for multiple PE Fund Raise and Brand Acquisitions in India and UK.

 Added learning was debt raise, the merger of companies, slump sale, and JVs with large groups.
 I headed the inorganic growth of all our brands (over 5 of them) via the franchise route.

 I know it is just the start and a long way to go.

 A finance professionals' job profile is two-fold; on one side you have Core Accounting and Compliance, and the other, Business Support, which includes investor relations, transaction support, and business modelling.